Skip to main content

 Hard reset your controller

-If your controller still won't sync to your PlayStation 4, try running a hard reset on your DualShock 4.
+If your controller still won't sync to your PlayStation 4, try running a hard reset on your controller.
 This will revert your controller to its factory default settings, but don't worry—you won't lose your saved game data.
-Here's what you'll need for the reset:
+Here's how to reset your PS4 controller on the fly.
+To do that reset, you'll need an unfolded paper clip or straight pin and a Micro-USB cable.

 Next, follow these easy steps to reset your PS4 controller: